kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/02-where-is-my-money/articles/03-why-does-it-say-my-transfer-s-complete-when-the-money-hasn-t-arrived-yet/content.md

+# Where is my money?
-# Why does it say my transfer's complete when the money hasn't arrived yet?
+## Why does it say my transfer's complete when the money hasn't arrived yet?
 We mark your transfer **Complete** when we’ve sent the money to the recipient bank.
 And we leave a little room in our arrival estimate for the bank to process and release it.

 If your recipient says they haven’t yet received the money, there are two possible reasons why.